marrrrko/mail-receiver/README.md

-A simple [delivery smtp server](https://datatracker.ietf.org/doc/html/rfc5321#section-2.3.10) that makes it easy to have near infinite email addresses.
-Useful for development and testing.
-For example, automated tests can use a different email "account" on every run.
+A simple [delivery smtp server](https://datatracker.ietf.org/doc/html/rfc5321#section-2.3.10) to assist in development and testing of software that requires email accounts (i.e. identity management).
+There's no accounts to manage.
+All emails will be saved to file.
+You can therefore use a different email "account" for every automated test run for example.

-This is mostly just configuration around the excellent [Nodemailer SMTP Server](https://nodemailer.com/extras/smtp-server/).
+This is mostly just configuration around the excellent [Nodemailer SMTP Server](https://nodemailer.com/extras/smtp-server/) plus some file saving.

-**Not secure**.
-Nothing is encrypted.
+**Warning:** *Not secure.
+Nothing is encrypted.*

 ## Requirements